mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 22 September 2025

-- The average temperature today is 13.2˚C,
+- The average temperature today is 15.64˚C,
-- With highs of 14.41˚C and lows of 12.75˚C,
+- With highs of 16.65˚C and lows of 14.75˚C,
-- It may feel like 12.17˚C with clear sky
+- It may feel like 14.36˚C with few clouds
-- The wind speed is 2.68m/s and visibility is 10000m
+- The wind speed is 5.14m/s and visibility is 10000m
-- The pressure is 1029hPa and humidity is 61%
+- The pressure is 1028hPa and humidity is 42%
 - The sun will rise at 05:54 and set at 18:07

 <!-- weather_marker ends -->